An Evesham-based para-rowing coach has been named among the finalists for the Variety Disability Sports Awards.

 "Our greatest growth has actually been coming out of COVID," said Dewdney.
 "We had around 10 coming into COVID, and now we have around 20.

 "But the main thing is that it is very much volunteer lead.
 In rough terms I need one volunteer for every adaptive rower I've got.
-I've got about 20 rowers but I've got about 20 volunteers as well and that is what makes it work."
+I've got about 20 rowers so I have 20 volunteers as well and that is what makes it work."

 Due to the uniqueness of each individual, and their disabilities, part of Dewdney's role is about finding a different way for each person to be able to propel a boat.

 "For the individuals concerned, many of which might have had a traumatic injury or a congenital issue, they perhaps haven't done a lot of sport in their life or since their injury, that is what we provide.
-It is great to do that."
+Rowing provides a level of independence they might not have outside of their sport and it is great to do that."

 Mark says the award is a club achievement, rather than his ownMark says the award is a club achievement, rather than his own (Image: Stratford upon Avon Boat Club)